 In general it’s quite difficult to notice these artifacts in other games because level and camera design accommodates for it.
 However, when SADX was being ported to the Gamecube, no adjustment was done to minimize the artifacts.
 As a result, this common problem is more obvious in this game compared to other games.

 Another problem with the distortion effect is that it makes the underwater texture animations look worse.
 This goes back to the argument that such effects are generally incompatible with this game’s design.
-The developers tried to adjust the animations by making them less visible, but that didn’t help much.
-The PC version doesn’t have the distortion effect, but retains the washed-out animations, which now look heavily downgraded when compared against the Dreamcast original.

 Interestingly the Steam and nextgen console ports of SADX have leftover shader code for water distortion, which suggests that the Gamecube-like water effects were being considered for the updated ports at some point.
 Unfortunately these effects were not implemented in these ports, so the Gamecube version remains the only version of the game with underwater distortion.
 Dreamcast and Gamecube underwater effects are currently being researched in this GitHub issue, and eventually you might see them in the PC version with the Lantern Engine mod.
 Check this section for more information on mods for the PC version.